 Driving Training and Incentives

-Studies from other countries have demonstrated that driver training can benefit carriers by increasing fuel efficiency and reducing costs.
-For example, a study conducted by the European Commission found that a one-day driver training course could result in a fuel efficiency increase of five percent.[6]
-In addition, Canadian researchers found that for combination truck drivers, training and driver monitoring could result in a 10 percent fuel efficiency increase.[7]
+Studies have demonstrated that driver training can benefit carriers by increasing fuel efficiency and reducing costs.
+For example, a study conducted by the European Commission found that a one-day driver training course could result in a fuel efficiency increase of five percent.[7]
+In addition, Canadian researchers found that for combination truck drivers, training and driver monitoring could result in a 10 percent fuel efficiency increase.[8]

 - Control: Did not receive any pre-training or classroom instruction.